wp-plugins/feedpress/readme.txt

 == Changelog ==

+= 1.4 =
+* You can now specify a distinct redirection for each category and tag.

 = 1.3 =
 * New name!
+* Added transparent mode: The feed is not redirected to FeedPress but requests are still reported.

 = 1.2.3 =
 * Resolves some caching issues as well, and debug mode.